 Recital 49 of the GDPR states that an overriding legitimate interest is:

 the processing of personal data to the extent strictly necessary and proportionate for the purposes of ensuring network and information security.

-Since all business owners must diligently monitor and protect the health of their platforms, processing personal data on the grounds of legitimate interests can often be necessary to prevent unauthorized access of a network, or for the investigation of data breaches.
+Since all business owners must diligently monitor and maintain the security of their platforms, processing personal data on the grounds of legitimate interests could be necessary for data breach investigations, or to prevent unauthorized access to a network.

 - Background checks